 Practical Plaza Alternative A ('Plaza A') is approximately 90 acres in size, and is bounded by Ojibway Parkway, E.C.
-Row Expressway, Malden Road and Armanda Road/Broadway Avenue.
-Plaza A connects to all three crossing alternatives and is located approximately 1.8 km to 3.5 km from the Detroit River (corresponding to Crossing C and Crossing A, respectively).
+Row Expressway, Malden Road and Armanda Street/Broadway Street.
+Plaza A connects to all three crossing alternatives via approach roads that are approximately 2.0 km to 3.5 km in length (corresponding to Crossing A and Crossing C, respectively).